Brass Bauhaus Table Lamp

 Materials: Mushroom style light with a round brass base, rod and lampshade.
 Frosted glass dome diffuser on top.
 Iron parts.
 Brass and porcelain socket.

 Electricity: 1 bulb E27, 1 x 75 watt maximum, 110/220 volt.

 Any type of light bulb can be used, not a specific one preferred.

 Manufacturer: To be appraised.
 No brand marks or whatsoever are present.
 Except for the switch, it has the initials WN pressed on it.

-This desk or table lamp has all the looks of a Bauhaus or Art Deco mushroom lamp from the 1920s – 1930s, but in all probability it was made a bit later.
+This brass Bauhaus table lamp or desk lamp has all the looks of a Bauhaus or Art Deco mushroom lamp from the 1920s – 1930s, but in all probability it was made a bit later.

-On the bottom of this lamp is a hand written in Dutch label glued.
-It says: “eigendom M. Lauwers”, property M. Lauwers.
-It was the owner of this lamp.
-In all probability this lamp was used on the desk of M. Lauwers were he or she worked for years.
+On the bottom of this lamp is a hand written label glued.
+It says in Dutch: “eigendom M. Lauwers”, property M. Lauwers.
+He or she was the owner of this lamp.
+In all probability this lamp was used on the desk of M. Lauwers were he/she worked for years.
 This lamp was acquired in the Dutch speaking part of Belgium, Flanders.
 Lauwers is a Flemish name.